 This news brought about a level of anxiety to the teachers due to the anticipation of being told they were going to have to change how they taught.
-According to Hall and Hord (2006) resistance to change by members of an organization are often due to the feeling that they are required to stop doing something that they perceive to be comfortable.
-Even though change was being brought about by the event of the school failing to meet AYP and change is necessary; the teachers still became resistant because they did not want to be told what or how to teach their classes (Hall and Hord, 2006).
-To try and minimize the anxiety of the teachers having to make changes in the classroom, the Administrative Team believed if the Math and Special Education departments collaborated to increase SOL scores of students with disabilities the burden would not fall on one set of teachers.
-Ultimately, the belief was that through this collaboration and shared goal the mathematics and special education departments would jointly work together, willingly cooperate, share ideas, problem solve, and hopefully achieve the goal of raising the SOL scores together (Mastropieri and Scruggs, 2010).
+According to Hall and Hord (2006), resistance to change by members of an organization are often due to the feeling that they are required to stop doing something that they perceive to be comfortable.
+Even though change was being brought about by the event of the school failing to meet AYP and change is necessary, the teachers still became resistant because they did not want to be told what or how to teach their classes (#6Hall and Hord, 2006).
+To try to minimize the anxiety of the teachers having to make changes in the classroom, the Administrative Team believed if the Math and Special Education departments collaborated to increase SOL scores of students with disabilities#4 the burden would not fall on one set of teachers.
+Ultimately, the belief was that through this collaboration and shared goal#4 the mathematics and special education departments would jointly work together, willingly cooperate, share ideas, problem solve, and hopefully achieve the goal of raising the SOL scores together (Mastropieri and#6 Scruggs, 2010).

 The first goal of the two departments was to increase the communication between the teachers of both departments.
-Through effective communication the staff would be able to depersonalize the situation, share ideas and solutions, and monitor the progress of the shared goal (Mastropieri and Scruggs, 2010).
-To foster better communication the mathematics department developed an online tracking system through the school’s Blackboard system to monitor students with disabilities progress in all mathematic courses.
+Through effective communication#4 check APA for comma use the staff would be able to depersonalize the situation, share ideas and solutions, and monitor the progress of the shared goal (Mastropieri and#6 check throughout Scruggs, 2010).
+To foster better communication#4 check for comma use throughout the rest of this paper the mathematics department developed an online tracking system through the school’s Blackboard system to monitor students with disabilities progress in all mathematic courses.
 The online tracking system would outline the student’s progress and be a place to provide additional resources to help instruct the student in areas of weakness.
 Through this online tracking system teachers in both departments would be able to communicate, track, and monitor individual student progress.
 Any teacher, general or special education, could identify a general education or a student receiving special education services as having a difficult time understanding a mathematical concept through the online tracking system.
 Once a student was identified as needing extra help the student’s math teacher would provide additional practice questions and instruction through the Blackboard website for the student’s study hall teacher to access and provide additional instruction throughout the school day, before or after school.
 Each lead teacher in a math course would be required to update the online tracking system every two weeks in order to maintain the communication about the student’s progress between the other teachers.

 As a joint effort, both departments created two different remediation programs to be implemented to help students with disabilities and general education students pass their SOL exam.
 Both general and students receiving special education services could be identified as needing math remediation and would be pulled out of their study hall class two times per week to receive additional instruction in the specified math content of the SOL exam.
 Specifically, students receiving special education services that are identified as needing additional remediation were encouraged to attend an after-school program that would be staffed with a general education math content teacher and a special education teacher to provide additional resources for the student.